spurs v manchester united match reports

 netted from the penalty spot.
 Spurs got back in the game quickly,

-when Peters drove home as Chivers jumped over the ball.
-We then
+when Peters drove home as Chivers jumped over the ball, deceiving Alex

 went close with Gilzean and Neighbour troubling the United defence, but

-Best hit the bar and Alan Gowling shot narrowly wide with a fierce drive
+Best hit the bar and Alan Gowling shot narrowly too high with a fierce drive

 in the last minute.